Understanding Requestor Type data instances

 Create a requestor type data instance by selecting Requestor from the SysAdmin category.

-Use this tab to provide access to applications for any person or external system signing in through this requestor type.
+Provide access to applications for any person or external system signing in through the requestor type.

 - More about Requestor Type data instances